thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 Applications that use this media type:

-: Applications that want to issue or facilitate issuance of Privacy Pass Batched Privately Verifiable tokens as defined in {{batched-private}}, including Privacy Pass issuer applications themselves.
+: Applications that want to issue or facilitate issuance of Privacy Pass Amortized Privately Verifiable tokens as defined in {{amortized-batch}}, including Privacy Pass issuer applications themselves.

 Fragment identifier considerations: